pedroandreou/OperatingSystems/lab4/README.md

-## Tasks:
+## :dart: Tasks to accomplish
-### 1. Rewrite the program below to use 𝑃𝑂𝑆𝐼𝑋 threads rather than 𝑓𝑜𝑟𝑘.
+1. Rewrite the program below to use 𝑃𝑂𝑆𝐼𝑋 threads rather than 𝑓𝑜𝑟𝑘.
-### 2. The behaviour of threaded version of the program and the analysis should lead identifying a potential problem with the compute function  when it is used in a threaded manner.
+2. The behaviour of threaded version of the program and the analysis should lead identifying a potential problem with the compute function  when it is used in a threaded manner.
-### Need to ensure that each process performs only a subset of work and this local result is merged into the actual result.
+3. Need to ensure that each process performs only a subset of work and this local result is merged into the actual result.

+## :key: Hint
-### This problem can be resolved using a Mutual Exclusion or a Semaphore.
+This problem can be resolved using a Mutual Exclusion or a Semaphore.

+## 💻 Initial given program

 ```
 #include <stdio.h>